Pokeyi/VRC-Omni-Action/README.md

 - Pickup Reset + Interact Button = Yea, these are pretty self-explanatory.

 ### Known Issues
-As stated above, few limitations are imposed on what configurations can be made, but some combinations won't play well together.
+As stated above, very few limitations are imposed on what configurations can be made, but some combinations won't play well together.
 1. Spotty functionality and player-syncing if component is on an object that is subject to having its own active status disabled, for obvious reasons.
 Maybe just don't do that.
 2. All-Active Scan action performs its function on the same target objects it is reacting to, so you should probably choose Events Only for most cases.
 3. 'Is Global' should be enabled if you are manipulating target objects that are themselves network-synced or contain networked components like VRC-Object-Sync or VRC-Object-Pool.
 Non-local actions (On-Enable/Disable, All-Active Scan, AudioLink, Timer Repeat, Occupied Trigger) will appropriately be filtered to only activate once through the network owner when enabled as well.